SkylineCommunications/dataminer-docs/connector-help/connector_help/Dell Equallogic.md

 ### IP Address

 This page contains information about the **IP address entries and interfaces**.
-The **IF States** page buttondisplays interface status information, while the **INET Addr Entry** page buttons displays IP-related address information.
+The **IF States** page button displays interface status information, while the **INET Addr Entry** page buttons displays IP-related address information.